lklok66/ice/objc/demo/iPhone/router/README.txt

   - How to implement a custom Ice logger.

-To test the router provided with this demo, you can use the Cocoa library client, or the command line demo/Ice/helloRouterdemo.
+To test the router provided with this demo, you can use the Cocoa library client, or the command line demo/Ice/helloRouter demo.
 These clients can optionally connect to the libray or hello world servers using the iPhone router provided with this demo.

 You also need to configure the WiFi network appropriately on the iPhone and computers that wish to route Ice requests through the